Responding to disaster: how architects can help communities rebuild

 How to become a certified disaster assessment professional

-Listen to the full episode to learn more about the Pendleton’s inspiring story navigating the assessment and renovation process after the tornado, as well as how trained disaster assessment professionals like Will can help respond and assist.
+Listen to the full episode to learn more about the Pendleton’s inspiring story navigating the assessment and renovation process after the tornado, as well as how trained disaster assessment professionals can help respond and assist.

 Voices in this episode